Editorial by Industrial Quick Search

 Stress

-Bending stress in helical torsion springs is given by the equation:
+The bending stress in helical torsion springs can be calculated using the following equation:

 Bending stress (psi) = 32 PLK/πd³

-Where K is the bending stress correction factor.
-As torque is applied to a torsion spring, the inside and outside diameter will increase.
-This is because the bending stress in the inner surface is higher than the outer surface of the coils.
-For round wire helical torsion springs, the bending stress correction factor for the inside diameter is calculated by the below equation formulated by Wahl:
+Here, K represents the bending stress correction factor.
+As torque is applied to a torsion spring, both the inside and outside diameters increase due to higher bending stress on the inner surface compared to the outer surface of the coils.
+For round wire helical torsion springs, the bending stress correction factor for the inside diameter is calculated using the following equation formulated by Wahl:

 KID = [4C² – C – 1] / [4C (C-1)]

-Where C is the index.
-The bending stress at inner and outer diameters can be approximated by the following equations:
+Here, \( C \) represents the spring index.
+The bending stress at the inner and outer diameters can be approximated using the following equations:

 KID = [4C – 1] / [4C – 4]